 Where it matters.

-I spoke to Dermot Turing and the other nice history guy present at a cyber networking about this the other day.
-They were both simultaneously horrified and confused though not disbelieving when I brought it up.
-They have no involvement in it I'm sure but obviously even being seen to hear these things is not good for their profile, obedience wise.
+I spoke to Dermot Turing, nephew of the famous Alan Turing at a cypher networking event about this the other day.
+He was simultaneously horrified and confused though not disbelieving when I brought it up.
+He has no involvement in it I'm sure but obviously even being seen to hear these things is not good for his profile, obedience wise.

-On my cryptography quasi conspiracy theory, where no cipher is secure if it's allowed to be used in public.
+The topic was on my cryptography quasi conspiracy theory, where no cipher is secure if it's allowed to be used in public.
 Because the nation state will always demand a back door from the developers on pain of blocking exports of the tech otherwise.
-The state must have control over all communications as a first principle, they will say, is because of national security.
+The state must have control over all communications as a first principle, they will say because of national security, rightly or wrongly they will do it.
+This is my theory.

 Still, this is all supposition from my own intuition.
-Remember how I told you about 'insight', from listening, learning about and watching Colossus running for a year - it was what was not being said that revealed the holes and delivered the insight.
+Remember how I told you about 'insight', from listening, learning about and watching the Colossus machine running for a year - it was what was not being said by the excellent assistants that revealed the holes and delivered the insight.
 I do not have evidence.
+The machine might be walking dead, it might have inherent intelligence I do not know.
+What I do know is that watching it and listening to them, gave me insight into what is missing.

 In other words, the nation-state always demands the makers and developers of a new cipher give them a back door only where truly random numbers are used for perfect secrecy.